 Put Your Emergency Fund and Savings In A High Yield Savings Account

 Every dollar you save, whether for investing or for an emergency fund, should be generating additional income for you.
 Any money you have saved for an emergency fund or for investing later should be held in a high yield savings account.
-While the high yield interest rates don’t yet match inflation rates, most interest rates are now above 1.5% APY and some are even over 2%.
+While the high yield interest rates don’t yet match inflation rates, most interest rates are now at or above 3.30% APY.
 Not sure where to put your money?
 Nerd Wallet shares the top 10 best high yield savings accounts.

 Open Up A New Bank Account And Get A Signup Bonus